fengyuanchen/cropper/README.md

 - Type: `Boolean`
 - Default: `true`

-By default, the plugin will check the image origin, and if it is a cross-origin image, a `crossOrigin` attribute will be added to the image element and a timestamp will be added to the image url to reload the image for "getCroppedCanvas".
+Check if the current image is a cross-origin image.

+If it is, when clone the image, a `crossOrigin` attribute will be added to the cloned image element and a timestamp will be added to the `src` attribute to reload the source image to avoid browser cache error.

 By adding `crossOrigin` attribute to image will stop adding timestamp to image url, and stop reload of image.